Background

 Arid lands restoration, South Australia, ca.1930

-By approximately 1870 a pastoral industry featuring primarily sheep and also cattle grazing had been established in the central and north-eastern regions of the colony.
-Arid-zone climate conditions prevailed: low rainfall averaging approximately 250 millimetres or less per year and hot summers.
+The new colony of South Australia was formed in 1834, following annexation of First Nations’ homelands.
+By approximately 1870 a pastoral industry featuring sheep and cattle grazing had been established in the central and north-eastern regions of the colony.
+Arid-zone climate conditions prevailed: low rainfall averaging approximately 250 millimetres or less per year, and hot summers.

-Inappropriate land management practices and exploitative stocking rates were prominent features of the new industry, and widespread degradation of the indigenous vegetation soon followed.
-Stripped of protective plant cover, soils were eroded by regular winds, and massive soil-drifts and bare plains came to typify the landscape (see Gallery).
+Inappropriate land management practices and exploitative stocking rates were prominent features of the new industry.
+Widespread degradation of indigenous vegetation soon followed.
+Stripped of protective plant cover, soils were eroded by regular winds, and massive soil-drifts and bare plains became common (see Gallery).

-From approximately 1920, University of Adelaide botanist and plant ecologist Professor T G Osborn conducted extensive research into the disappearance of the arid-zone indigenous vegetation communities of South Australia.
+From approximately 1910, University of Adelaide botanist and plant ecologist, Professor T G Osborn, conducted research into the degradation of the arid-zone indigenous vegetation communities.
 Concluding that overstocking was the prime cause of vegetation loss, he advised pastoralists to carefully manage stocking levels on their properties.
-At the university’s Koonamore research centre, Yunta, Osborn demonstrated that key indigenous vegetation species saltbushes (Atriplex spp.) bluebushes (Maireana spp.) and Mulga (Acacia aneura) had capacity to regrow, or naturally regenerate, provided that they were protected from grazing animals (stock exclosure).
+At the university’s Koonamore research centre, Yunta, Osborn demonstrated that key indigenous vegetation species, saltbushes (Atriplex spp.) bluebushes (Maireana spp.) and Mulga (Acacia aneura) had capacity to naturally regenerate (to naturally re-establish), if they were protected from grazing animals (stock exclosure).

-From approximately 1930 South Australian pastoralists concerned by vegetation degradation and the resultant wind erosion undertook indigenous vegetation restoration projects on their properties.
-Although not directly confirmed, it is quite likely that they were informed by Osborn’s research and its outcomes.
+From approximately 1930, South Australian pastoralists concerned by vegetation degradation and the resultant wind erosion undertook indigenous vegetation restoration projects on their properties.
+Although not directly confirmed, it is quite likely that the projects were informed by Osborn’s research.
+There is also a likelihood that Aboriginal communites living on the stations, which were located on their homelands, shared traditional ecological knowledge with pastoralists, but again, this is not confirmed.

-At Wirraminna station, north of Port Augusta, owners George and Dick Jenkins developed ‘flora reserves’.
-The reserves utilised stock exclosure and natural regeneration concepts to successfully restore indigenous vegetation to soil-drifts (Ardill 2022: 20).
-The Jenkins brothers appear to have aspired to substantial and possibly even full restoration of the indigenous vegetation within each fenced reserve, but little else is known about their revegetation work (Ardill 2022: 61).
-Throughout the 1930s flora reserves were also developed on other South Australian arid-zone pastoral stations.
+At Wirraminna station, north of Port Augusta, owners George and Dick Jenkins developed fenced ‘flora reserves’.
+The reserves utilised stock exclosure and natural regeneration concepts to successfully restore indigenous vegetation to soil-drifts (Ardill 2022).
+The Jenkins brothers appear to have aspired to substantial and possibly even full restoration of indigenous vegetation within each fenced reserve, but little else is known about their revegetation work.
+Throughout the 1930s flora reserves were developed on other South Australian arid-zone pastoral stations.

-South Australian pastoralists also furrowed soil stripped and hardened eroded land known as scalds, with the intention of facilitating natural regeneration of the indigenous vegetation (see Gallery) (Ardill 2022: 26).
-At Melton station in ca.1930, manager Walter Smith, encouraged by Koonamore researcher Terrence Paltridge, initiated a particularly successful furrowing project on a wind exposed soil-drift.
-Moisture and plant seed accumulated in the sheltering furrows, and substantial natural regeneration of the indigenous vegetation was achieved.
-Furrowing of soil-drifts and scalded plains had become a widespread restoration practice in South Australia by ca.1940 (Ardill 2022: 29).
+South Australian pastoralists also furrowed scalds (areas of eroded, hardened soil), with the intention of facilitating natural regeneration of indigenous vegetation (see Gallery) (Ardill 2022).
+Encouraged by Koonamore researcher, Terrence Paltridge, Melton station manager, Walter Smith initiated in ca.1930 a particularly successful furrowing project on a wind exposed soil-drift.
+Moisture and plant seed accumulated in the sheltering furrows, resulting in substantial natural regeneration of indigenous vegetation.
+Furrowing of soil-drifts and scalds became a widespread South Australian restoration practice during the 1930s.

-The success of these arid-zone revegetation projects was noted and applauded by prominent scientists such as Dr A E V Richardson, an executive member of the national Council of Scientific and Industrial Research (CSIR), and influential Adelaide newspaper editors, government administrators and legislators.
-Desperate to protect the state’s pastoral industry, in 1936 the South Australian government of premier Richard Butler endorsed stock exclosure, natural regeneration, furrowing and environmentally sensitive stocking practices as official state erosion management policies.
-Financial aid was offered to pastoralists who wished to restore indigenous vegetation to eroded lands on their stations.
+The success of the South Australian arid-zone revegetation projects was applauded by distinguished Australian scientist, Dr A E V Richardson, an executive member of the national Council of Scientific and Industrial Research (CSIR), and also by influential Adelaide newspaper editors, and state government administrators and legislators.
+Desperate to protect the state’s pastoral industry, in 1936 the South Australian government of premier, Richard Butler endorsed stock exclosure, natural regeneration, furrowing and environmentally sensitive stocking practices as effective erosion management and vegetation restoration policies.
+Financial aid was offered to pastoralists who wished to restore indigenous vegetation to degraded sections of their stations.
 Additionally, these policies were codified in a new state Soil Conservation Act 1939 (Ardill 2022).

 Reference: